IWORK Terms and Conditions

 Students in the IWORK program integrate spiritual and secular learning to provide a foundation for a lifetime of learning.
 The IWORK program assists young men and young women in developing character and integrity so they can provide leadership in all aspects of their lives.
 It also provides a significant group of faithful and committed church leaders who will assist in building the kingdom, particularly in the Pacific and Asia regions.

-As a participant in the International Work Opportunity Returnability Kuleana (IWORK) program, students promise that upon completion of their educational experience, the student will return to their home country/region to reside for a minimum of four years.
+As participants in the IWORK program, students promise to return to their home country/region to reside for a minimum of four years upon completion of their educational experience.

 Sanctions